Patient medical records and imaging

 - Any questions related to release of images may be directed to Radiology Data Management at 480-301-4211.

-Charges may apply for medical record copies or CD-DVD radiology images released.
+Charges may apply for medical record copies or DVD radiology images released.

 Due to the COVID-19 pandemic, Mayo Clinic has temporarily closed all in-person locations where patients typically pick up copies of their protected health information.

 See information from Mayo Clinic on COVID-19.